Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 Establish personality

-For the first 16 weeks, Thorpe says that puppies are creating or developing their personalities.
+For the first 16 weeks, Thorpe says puppies are developing their personalities.

 “Get them out to see the world,” Thorpe says.
 “Reward them for their good behavior with praise, petting, and treats.
 You don’t want to force new things on them, but you need to get them out.”